gatecrasher777/ytcog-dl/README.md

     --path          -p "path/to/download/folder" - defaults to the current directory

-    --raw           -r yes|no|only - save raw data options
+    --raw           -R yes|no|only - save raw data options
                         * yes                   - save raw json files,
                         * no                    - skip saving raw json files (default),
                         * only                  - save only the raw json files (not the video object created by ytcog-dl)